Allergy List

 AI IconToolbarShare ui

 Allergies are abnormal reactions to allergens.
-Allergens trigger reactions from people’s immune systems, specifically those who are allergic to whatever allergen they were exposed to, and these vary from person to person.
-Some people are allergic to particular foods, animal fur, insect bites or venom, pollen, mold, and even specific medicines!
+Allergens trigger reactions from people's immune systems, specifically those who are allergic to whatever allergen they were exposed to.
+These reactions vary from person to person.
+People can be allergic to particular foods, animal fur, insect bites or venom, pollen, mold, and even specific medicines.

-More often than not, when you search for allergy lists, you’ll likely pull up one for food.
-That’s not surprising because food allergies are common.
+More often than not, when you search for Allergy Lists, you'll likely pull one up for food because of how common food allergies are.

-Our Allergy List does include food, but it also has non-food allergies.
-As with any list, its primary function is to show enough allergies to help people become aware of the most common types.
+Our Allergy List includes the most common food and non-food allergens.
+As with any list, its primary function is to show various allergens to help people become aware of the most common types and sources of allergies.

-Here are the different categories you’ll see on our Allergy List template:
+The different categories you'll see on our Allergy List template are the following:

 When is it best to use an Allergy List?